dlenhart/project-farenheit/README.md

 I thought it would be interesting, as an experiment, to see if I can build a system that lasts for years, even a decade!
 I also wanted this system to actually perform a specific function.
 How long can I manage to keep it alive without little to no maintenance?
 To do this experiment, I had absolutely no budget (HAHA), so I settled on using equipment I already had around the house.

 A few years ago, approx 2015, I bought a Raspberry Pi 2 & a DS18B20 waterproof temperature sensor and other various components needed from Adafruit (see links below).
 I got it to function, using a script to record the temperature from the sensor and log it to a database.
-I even build a little web dashboard to display the temperature.
+I even built a small web dashboard to display the temperature.
 It ran in my laundry room for several months, collecting the temperature.
 After a house move, it was disconnected and sat in a drawer for 2 years, oops.
 This will be re-used for my experiment.

 ***
 ## The Goal